apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Heat can endanger some people faster than others.
-Are you one of them?**
+**Insurers won't cover new Alzheimer's treatment for some customers**

-You can read more about it [here](https://www.cnn.com/2023/08/11/health/most-at-risk-heat-wave-wellness/index.html).
+You can read more about it [here](https://abcnews.go.com/Health/wireStory/insurers-cover-new-alzheimers-treatment-customers-102197604).

 ## Requirements
 - Python 3.8